gabrielqap/hubspot-integration/README.md

   Exchanges the authorization code for an access token.
   Then verifies and syncs all HubSpot contacts to the local database.

+The routes below are only available after authorizing the integration and obtaining the access token.

 ### Contacts

 - `POST /contacts`